Enabling Gender-Responsive Disaster Recovery, Climate and Environmental Resilience in the Caribbean (EnGenDER)

-- At least five years’ experience undertaking climate change adaptation and/or disaster risk management is required;
+- At least three years’ experience undertaking economic and climate change forecasting and modelling is required.

-- At least three years’ experience working on gender equality and human rights is required;
+- At least five years’ experience working on gender equality and/or human rights is required.

 - At least three years’ experience working within the Caribbean Community (CARICOM) is an asset but not required.

 - Fluency in written and oral English is required.

 - Post-Graduate Degree in any of the following areas: Gender, Climate Change Finance, Economics, Econometrics, Public Policy, Social Policy.

 Location and Duration

 - The Consultant will be engaged for a maximum of 35 working days during the period 1 November – 31 December 2020.

 - The Consultancy fee will be negotiated before contracting.
 Each payment will be based on a predefined and formal agreement between UN Women and the consultant and will be disbursed based on satisfactory completion of agreed deliverables.

 - The Consultant must be equipped with a fully functional laptop, which must run at least Windows 7.
 The consultant must be reasonably accessible by email and telephone (preferably mobile).
 The use of reliable, internet-based (Skype or equivalent) is required.